-- Maintain healthy vitamin D levels via moderate sun exposure, nutrition and supplementation.
+- Maintain healthy vitamin D levels via moderate sun exposure, nutrition, and supplementation.

-- Wear sun protective clothing, especially hats, sleeves and sunglasses when in the sun for a prolonged or intense period of time.
+- Wear sun protective clothing, especially hats, sleeves, and sunglasses when in the sun for a prolonged or intense period of time.

 - Eat a diet high in antioxidants.

-- Wear a sunscreen lotion containing titanium dioxide, while the thick white creams are less acceptable to my kids, they are the safest as they minimize both chemical risk and nanoparticle risk.
+- Wear a safe sunscreen lotion containing titanium dioxide, while the thick white creams are less acceptable to my kids, they are the safest as they minimize both chemical risk and nanoparticle risk.

 - Monitor skin for moles that change or grow.
 Schedule regular visits to the dermatologist for preventative skin exams.

-What are my favorite sunscreen options?
+What are my favorite safe sunscreen options?